The Voices of Flower Mound

 The Voices of Flower Mound maintains an active presence throughout the Flower Mound area with performances at local functions such as the town's annual Memorial Day and Veterans Day celebrations.
 The choir also joins with the Lamb of God Lutheran Church Choir for its annual Memorial Day Service.

 Independence Day and Christmas are celebrated with enormously popular concerts with the Trietsch Memorial United Methodist Church Chancel Choir and the Flower Mound Symphony Orchestra.
 Both concerts are family favorites throughout the community.

-The Voices of Flower Mound collaborates frequently with artists of international reputation, the most recent of which have included concerts that featured baritone Malcolm Payne, Jr., singer, multi-instrumentalist and virtuoso fiddler Stephanie Raby, Music Director and Organist of Lamb of God Lutheran Church, Stephanie Poyner, and members and faculty of the famed University of North Texas One O'Clock Lab Band.
+The Voices of Flower Mound also takes pride in its frequent collaborations with artists of international renown.
+The most recent concerts have featured baritone Malcolm Payne, Jr.; singer, multi-instrumentalist, and virtuoso fiddler Stephanie Raby; Lamb of God Lutheran Church Music Director and Organist Stephanie Poyner; and current and former members of the University of North Texas One O'Clock Lab Band.

 The Voices Afield & Abroad